Non-reciprocal Cavity Polariton with Atoms Strongly Coupled to Optical Cavity: Conclusion

-Our demonstration of non-reciprocal polariton in a strongly coupled atoms and cavity system opens up a new perspective for the researches on cavity QED as well as novel non-reciprocal devices for photonics.
-At the linear limit, the polaritons as a hybridization of light and matter can only be accessible optically from certain directions, allowing the magnetic-free isolation for photons with an isolation ratio exceeding $30\,\mathrm{dB}$.
-The non-classical properties of non-reciprocal polariton were revealed by measuring the statistics of the emitted photons, with the direction-dependent bunching and anti-bunching properties of polariton being observed for the first time, showing the potential for realizing non-reciprocal nonlinear optics effects at the single-quanta level.
-Our demonstration of a non-reciprocal polariton is inherently a hybrid quantum state of photon and atom, so that superpositions of reciprocal and non-reciprocal polariton state worth further investigation.
-Such quantum non-reciprocal polariton states can also be extended to phonons~\cite{Golter2016} and microwave photons~\cite{Putz2014,Bienfait2016} by harnessing their coupling with electron spin ensembles, and could find applications as quantum routers and isolators for quantum networks~\cite{Lodahl2017}.
-Moreover, the system is potential for studying many-body physics and non-trivial topological phases of interacting non-reciprocal polaritons~\cite{Zhao2019,Lodahl2017,Angelakis2017}.
+Our demonstration of non-reciprocal polaritons from both linear and nonlinear aspects opens up a new perspective for research on cavity QED as well as novel non-reciprocal devices for photonics.
+The collective effect of a small atom ensemble produces polariton states as a hybridization of light and matter.
+By manipulating the atom at a maximally polarized state, the polariton can only be accessed optically from a certain direction, allowing isolation of photons with an isolation ratio exceeding $30\,\mathrm{dB}$ on the single-photon level.
+The reconfigurability of the isolation directions is experimentally demonstrated by switching the polarization of the atoms.
+The validity of the isolator with zero magnetic field is verified with relatively low isolation.
+By manipulating the quantum interference between the polaritons, the weak anharmonicity could still generate non-reciprocal nonclassical outputs from classical input.
+With the direction-dependent bunching and anti-bunching properties of polaritons being observed for the first time, our experiments show the potential for realizing both linear and nonlinear non-reciprocal optics effects on the single-quanta level.
+Such quantum non-reciprocal polariton states can be extended to phonons~\cite{Golter2016} and microwave photons~\cite{Putz2014,Bienfait2016} by harnessing their coupling with electron spin ensembles, and could find applications as quantum routers and isolators for quantum networks~\cite{Lodahl2017}.
+Our work also initiates the exploration of the concept of quantum nonreciprocity with conventional quantum optics systems from two perspectives: on the one hand, polaritons are inherently a hybrid quantum state of photons and atoms, so superpositions of reciprocal and non-reciprocal polariton states are worth further investigation.
+On the other hand, we can study the quantum behaviors of non-reciprocal polaritons utilizing their intrinsic anharmonicity.